-This guide introduces the Android Studio IDE and reviews some basic features.
+This guide introduces the Android Studio IDE and reviews some basic features, including how to build and run sample projects.

 Here are some possible solutions if Android Studio reports a Gradle sync or configuration error: